Letters to an Old Poet.

 By Campbell Copland.

-“After our conversation the other night, this whole part of myself boiled up from within.”
+“After our conversation the other night, this whole part of myself boiled up from within.
+A landscape of diverse proportions reared its head where once there was just ocean void, sky on water.“

 My dear MK,